 Over 20 scientists from Australia, USA, Japan, Sweden, and Russia participated in this experiment.
 Several types of SGD assessment approaches, including hydrogeologic measurements, manual and automated seepage meter readings, and tracer measurements were collected during the 10-day intensive experiment.
-The weather conditions were generally favorable although brisk afternoon on-shore sea breezes typical of the west Australian coast were present at times.

-Several manual seepage meter measurements were made each day of the experiment for each of eight "Lee-type" meters deployed along two transects (four meters on each transect) set up normal to shore and extended out to a distance of ~100 m.
-Each day, after several measurements were taken, the results were pooled as a "daily average" and integrated by distance offshore to obtain estimates of total seepage per day per meter of shoreline (Fig. 14).
+Several manual seepage meter measurements were made each day of the experiment for each of eight "Leetype" meters deployed along two transects (four meters on each transect) set up normal to shore and extended out to a distance of ~ 100 m.
+Each day, after several measurements were taken, the results were pooled as a